How often a warrant of fitness (WoF) is required

 - safety belts (must not be damaged or overly faded; buckles must work properly)

 - steering and suspension (must be safe and secure)

 - exhaust (there must be no leaks and the exhaust must not be smoky or louder than the original exhaust system)

 - fuel system (there must be no leaks).

-If you've modified your car, motorcycle, van or other light vehicle you may need low volume vehicle certification.
+If you've modified your car, motorcycle, van or other light vehicle you may need a low volume vehicle certificate.
 Find out if you'll need a certificate plate and how to get one.

 What a warrant is not